16 Visualizing univariate distributions

 [1] 7 8 9 11 12 13 13 15 15 15

-With the numbers sorted, we can proceed with the computation of \(f\) following Cleveland’s method:
+With the numbers sorted, we can proceed with the computation of \(f\).
+As noted in the boxplot section of this chapter, there are many different ways in which \(f\) can be computed.
+In this course, we adopt William Cleveland’s method:

 \[ f_i = \frac{i - 0.5}{n} \]

 where \(i\) is the nth element of the batch of data and \(n\) is the total number of elements in that batch.
-As noted in the Boxplots section of this chapter, there are many ways one can compute a quantile, however, the differences may not matter much when working with large batches of values.
+Examples of other forms of the \(f\) value expression include:

 For each value in a, the \(f\) value is thus: